ergenius/learn-programming-for-beginners/README.md

 - On any subject, search on Google, Youtube & Wikipedia for more information!
 - Always read wikipedia page after reading or watching the more accesible content.
 The information is presented in a more professional way wich is usefull in jobs interviews.
+- Create and use a stackoverflow account: https://stackoverflow.com/
+- Create and use a git account: https://github.com/
 - Create an account & ask chat gpt about any subject you are interested into: https://chat.openai.com/

+It is very important to become proficient in searching and finding solutions to your programming subjects!

 ## Setup developper machine